algo7/terraform_cloudflare/README.md

 ## Description
-Creates Cloudflare Tunnel and Access Application
-This project uses R2 as the backend as it is also compatible with S3.
+Creates Cloudflare Tunnel for SSH and Access Application This project uses R2 as the backend as it is also compatible with S3.
 Refer to config.r2.backend.example for detailed backend configuration.
 Initialize the backend with `terraform init -backend-config=./config.r2.tfbackend` (remember to change the file name)